AviatrixSystems/Docs/HowTos/bgp_transitive_instructions.rst

 ..
 Important::

-  this document is obsolete with 3.1 release.
+  This document is obsolete for release 3.1 and later releases.
 Follow `Transit Network workflow instructions <http://docs.aviatrix.com/HowTos/transitvpc_workflow.html>`__ to setup a Transit Network.

 Introduction
 =============